Post Secondary Transition and Education Program

 P-STEP runs Monday through Friday from 8:00 a.m. to 2:00 p.m.
 P-STEP program follows the District 202 school calendar

 P-STEP Vocational Program:

-This program includes work training at Joliet Junior College, work experience in the community, and paid employment.
+This program includes work training at Joliet Junior College and work experience in the community.
 The JJC work training program provides part of the school day for the student to experience various jobs at the college on a rotating basis to identify the student’s interest and capabilities.
 The work experience in the community will provide the student a work environment in which he or she will train and complete the tasks that are to be achieved.
-Paid employment has the student using learned skills to perform the specific task asked by the employer.
-All phases of the program include job coaches until the student is capable of independent paid community employment.
+All phases of the program include job coaches until the student is capable of independent community employment.
 These goals are identified in each student’s IEP and Transition Plan.